 Additionally, Purina Cat Chow Kitten Formula also contains as top ingredients corn gluten meal, brewers rice and soy flour.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains corn gluten meal, soy flour and red 40 which may be problematic for cats who suffer from corn, soy or artifical colors food allergies.
+Allergen alert: This product contains fish meal, corn gluten meal, soy flour and red 40 which may be problematic for cats who suffer from seafood, corn, soy or artifical colors food allergies.

 Using the calculations provided by the AAFCO, Purina Cat Chow Kitten Formula has approximately 352 calories per 100g (99 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.